elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 1
 ```

-Notice that Elixir allows you to drop the parentheses when invoking named functions.
+Notice that Elixir allows you to drop the parentheses when invoking named functions with at least one argument.
 This feature gives a cleaner syntax when writing declarations and control-flow constructs.
 However, Elixir developers generally prefer to use parentheses.

 Elixir also supports shortcut notations for entering binary, octal, and hexadecimal numbers: